DSD-Services/supreme-bassoon/README.md

 <h2>🧐 Features</h2>

-Here're some of the project's best features:
+Here are some of the project's best features:

-- Customers can pick a time slot to book a service and they can also cancel or change the appointment later.
+- Customers can pick a time slot to book a service across multiple departments.
 - Lists required parts and checks PostgreSQL inventory using Supabase.
 Missing parts trigger contractor notifications.
 - Supabase Auth sends confirmation and reminder emails with Nodemailer for alerts on missing parts.
 - Admins manage schedules and inventory with secure access using Supabase’s row-level security.